 A: Most people are denied disability on their initial application and after their first appeal.
 Just be patient!
 Most people are approved if they have good representation at the hearing before an Administrative Law Judge.
 Unfortunately, SSA rarely provides much of an explanation for the denial.
 This is why good representation early on in the appeals process is so important.
 In most cases, medical opinions must be obtained as to your limitations for full-time work.

 Q: I was denied, what now?

 A: You have 60 days to request an appeal from the day you receive your denial letter.
-If you are in the Central Florida area contact us, we'll be happy to help you.
+Save the envelope with the dated postmark as proof of when you actually received the denial letter.
+SSA assumes you received the denial letter 5 days after the date printed on the letter.
+If you are in the Central Florida area immediately contact us.
+We will be happy to help you.

-Q: Do I have to stop working before I have to apply?
+Q: Do I have to stop working before I file my application for disability benefits?

-Q: Can I try to return to work while witing for a dissability hearing?
+Q: Can I try to return to work while waiting for a disability hearing?